thehydroimpulse/set/README.md

 ---

-You never have to set the membership before calling `.add()`.
+You never have to test the membership before calling `.add()`.
 A set within Redis is a unique collection.
 Thus, Redis will worry about maintaining that uniqueness.

 ## Testing